cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 **Background:** CDH 5.3 ships with HBase 0.98 while CDH 5.4 ships with HBase 1.0.
 We support CDH 5.4 as of CDAP 3.1.0.
-Upgrading from CDH 5.3 to CDH 5.4 includes an HBase upgrade in addition to a CDAP upgrade. **It is important to perform these steps as described, otherwise you can end up with an unusable system.**
+Upgrading from CDH 5.3 to CDH 5.4 includes an HBase upgrade in addition to a CDAP upgrade. **It is important to perform these steps as described, otherwise you can end up with an unusable system.** If you make a mistake and get stuck, see these troubleshooting instructions for :ref:`problems while upgrading CDH
+<cloudera-troubleshooting-upgrade-cdh>`.

 **Upgrade Steps**